 FedReady is a week long course before semester commences to help you get ahead in your student career.
-It will provide you with the tools to succeed at University, no matter what degree you are enrolled in.
+It will provide you with the tools to succeed at university, no matter what degree you are enrolled in.
 Here are just some of the things FedReady can help you with:

 - Preparing essays and assignments

 - Using and citing references

-- Understanding the University Library
+- Understanding the university library

-- Using the University computers
+- Using the university computers

 - Participating in tutorials

 - Managing your study

-- Evening reflective sessions with the Res Team

-All this will be done in a relaxed environment, with the days involving information sessions, group activities and chances to explore and understand the University and its facilities.
+All this will be done in a relaxed environment, with the days involving information sessions, group activities and chances to explore and understand the university and its facilities.